Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

-This showcases the expectations in different platforms: whereas in the JVM turning a callable into a companion extension is binary (yet not source) compatible, this is not the case in Native.
+This showcases the expectations in different platforms: whereas in the JVM turning a callable into a companion extension is binary (yet not source) compatible, this may not be the case in other platforms.

 ## Migration